lizmat/PURL/README.md

 =============

 The `PURL` object is instantiated with the `.new` method and the Package URL as the only positional argument.
 It will throw an error if there is some type of problem with the Package URL.

+An instantiated object will stringify in the canonical version of the package URL.

 ACCESSORS
 =========